waynchi/DopamineAPI_Android-Client/README.md

 It's preconfigured to run right out of the box and give you a feel for how the different parts of the API Client work together.
 <br><br>

 We've created this Quick Start guide and the Live Example App to give you a fast way to get the API Client running.
-We suggest you poke around in the *Live Example App* and see how the different parts of the `Dopamine` object and its methods interact with your app and the API.
+We suggest you poke around in the *Live Example App* and see how the different parts of the `MyDopamine` object and its methods interact with your app and the API.

 When you're ready to use the `dopamineAPI.jar` JAR file to incorporate the API Client into your app, the rest of this document will help you understand how.
 <br>